hare::lex+x86_64 +linux

 fn init(in: *bufio::scanner, path: str, flags: flag = flag::NONE) lexer;

 Initializes a new lexer for the given bufio::scanner.
-The path is borrowed.
+The path is borrowed and must remain valid for the lifetime of the lexer.

 fn lex[permalink] [source]